Circuit-Commander/Electricity-Cost-Calculator/README.md

 --Friendly GUI for quick calculations

+**Installation**
+1. Clone or download the repository from GitHub: click Code → Download ZIP on GitHub.
+2. Install Python (if not already installed): Make sure to check “Add Python to PATH” during installation.
+3. Install required packages (if any): pip install tk Tkinter is usually included with Python, so often no extra packages are needed.

 **Usage**

 1. Enter the device information (ususally found on the charger or adapter) and the electricity price.